pauldlynch/eqguide/guides/bayles-heraldic-crest/index.md

 -  Kerrin the Unkempt: [Cure the Crud](http://everquest.allakhazam.com/db/quest.html?quest=4644), [Poach the Poachers](http://everquest.allakhazam.com/db/quest.html?quest=4645), [Stop the Spreading](http://everquest.allakhazam.com/db/quest.html?quest=4646)

 Foraged and ground spawn, the poachers (need a tracker while doing something else), then kill in the Glade.
-Don't forget Seradi Stormcaller's quest from the keep, as you will need to have done at least Kerrin's first two to request it.
+Don't forget Seradi Stormcaller's quest from the keep, as you will need to have done at least Kerrin's and Tabron's quest chains to request it.

 For the "Cure the Crud" quest, you will need Oceangreen Wheatgrass, a Pinecone and four maggots.
 These are all foraged; combine the maggots in the Stone Vial first, then the result with the remaining ingredients: WARNING the maggot combine is temporary, so if you don't have the Pinecone and Wheatgrass, don't do it!
 What's more, both maggots and wheatgrass are foods.
 As navigating the caves is a pain, it's probably best if you have all these ingredients and a free top inventory slot before going in.
 Foraged items can be foraged in all zones in the theme; maggots seem to be commoner in the Temple of Bertoxxulous.